pmeter/Bluebox/readme.md

 ## Start playing a radio station ##
 The radio stations are also numbered, but starts with a 0.
 So the Dutch radio 3 is started by entering "03" and "enter".
 Radio 3 also has some special streams.
 They are played by entering "03.1" or "03.2".
 Radio Paradise is played by entering 10, or 101 for the Mellow mix etc.

-You can add your own music folders by adding them in radio.cvs, which is a comma seperated file.
+You can add your own music folders by adding them in radio.cvs, which is a comma separated file.

 # Installation #